 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 The doctor will also ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of tumor originally diagnosed and the types of treatment given.

 Managing long-term and late side effects of childhood cancer

-The longer the time since treatment ended, the less likely the tumor will return.
+The more time that has passed since treatment ended, the less likely the tumor will return.
 At this point, monitoring for late effects becomes an important part of follow-up visits.
 Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems and second cancers, and emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.

 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as your child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.